dxrkstarz/dxrkstarz.github.io/README.md

 Asherlr's Discord: Asherlr23#6969

 ## Thanks to:
-Asherlr - Head of UI/UX Design / Developer
+@Asherlr23 - Head of UI/UX Design / Developer

 ## Disclaimer
 DXRK is intended for recreational purposes only.
 Users are responsible for adhering to